To learn how to use the new content editor with the Media Library, go here: WordPress Gutenberg: The Ultimate Guide For Non-Technical WordPress Users

 If you plan to use media frequently, there are a number of plugins you can add to your WordPress site to enhance your Media Library functionality and help you better manage and organize your uploaded media, like the one below.

-(Media Library Assistant Plugin)
+(Media Library Assistant Plugin For WordPress)

 The Media Library Assistant plugin provides several enhancements for managing the WordPress Media Library, including shortcodes, templates, and integrations with other plugins and media formats.